Overview

 Over the last decade, there has been a focus on expanding the practice of specialist palliative care teams to support primary palliative care providers, often through consultative or consortium arrangements (ANZSPM 2011).
 More recently, the Australian Government established the Royal Commission into Aged Care Quality and Safety in October 2018, which received various submissions on palliative care within the aged care sector.

-The Commission’s final report was released on 26 February 2021.
+The Commission’s final report of Care, Dignity and Respect was published on 1 March 2021.
 Key recommendations for palliative care included compulsory palliative care training for aged care workers, comprehensive sector funding specifically including palliative care and end-of-life care, a review of the Aged Care Quality Standards to regulate high quality palliative care in residential aged care, access to multidisciplinary outreach services, and a new Aged Care Act that includes the right to access palliative care and end-of-life care.

 National policies for palliative care

-Australian Governments have committed to addressing the palliative care needs of Australians through the National Palliative Care Strategy 2018 (the Strategy) (DoH 2019).
+Australian Governments have committed to addressing the palliative care needs of Australians through the National Palliative Care Strategy 2018 (the Strategy) (Department of Health 2019).
 This version of the Strategy builds on the work of the first National Palliative Care Strategy, published in 2000, and the second version published in 2010.

 The 2018 Strategy was produced following a 2016 evaluation of the 2010 Strategy and involved extensive consultation with Australian Government and state and territory health departments, carers, consumer and service providers peak bodies, clinicians and a range of service providers and other key organisations involved in palliative care.

 The purpose of the National Palliative Care Strategy 2018 is to guide improvement of palliative care across Australia and provide a shared direction.
-The Strategy represents a commitment of all Australian governments to ensure the highest possible level of palliative care is available to all people who need it (DoH 2019).
-The Implementation Plan for the National Palliative Care Strategy was released in October 2020, and a monitoring and evaluation plan will support reporting on the progress of the Strategy.
+The Strategy represents a commitment of all Australian governments to ensure the highest possible level of palliative care is available to all people who need it (Department of Health 2019).
+The Implementation Plan for the National Palliative Care Strategy 2018 was released in October 2020, and a monitoring and evaluation plan will support reporting on the progress of the Strategy.

 The Strategy outlines a number of priority goals, including robust data collection, monitoring and reporting, which aim to meet the identified demand for high-quality palliative care services across Australia.
 These goals encompass building and enhancing the capacity of all relevant sectors to provide quality, appropriate and effective palliative care to all Australians who need it.